 Ascon-128 and Ascon-128a have been selected as the "primary choice" for lightweight authenticated encryption in the final portfolio of the CAESAR competition.
 Of the initial 57 submissions, 6 were selected for this portfolio in 3 use-cases.
 During this competition, Ascon and its permutation have undergone a thorough public evaluation.
-So far, this has resulted in more than 15 publications giving insight in the security of Ascon, and in a total of over 80 publications that discuss Ascon more generally.
 All existing analysis shows a comfortable security margin.
 There are no indications of any weakness regarding Ascon-128 and Ascon-128a.
 The best attacks on round-reduced versions target the initialization reduced to 7 out of 12 rounds, and even those attacks are far from being a practical threat.